Taytay, Rizal: Transportation

 Before World War II, Taytay was also served by a railway system.
 Known as the Antipolo Line, this railroad line passed through Santa Mesa, Mandaluyong, Pasig, and Cainta, going all the way up to Antipolo near the Hinulugang Taktak Falls.
 Apart from a street named "Daangbakal" in Antipolo, no traces of this line presently survive especially in the Cainta and Taytay areas where the railway tracks used to be as roads have been paved over them.

-Today, the town's transport needs are served by tricycles, jeepneys, taxis, buses, and UV Express services, many of which serve to link the town to Metro Manila where many of the town's citizens work and study.
+Today, the town's transportation needs are served by tricycles, jeepneys, taxis, buses, and UV Express services, many of which serve to link the town to Metro Manila where many of the town's citizens work and study.

-A proposed rapid transit line, Manila Light Rail Transit System Line 4, to be built in Metro Manila and Rizal Province will link Taytay to Ortigas Center business center.
+A proposed rapid transit line, MRT Line 4, to be built in Metro Manila and Rizal Province will link Taytay to Ortigas Center business center.
 When completed, it is expected to significantly reduce the volume of vehicular traffic along Ortigas Avenue and improve connectivity in the eastern parts of the metropolis, including the nearby municipalities in southern Rizal.

-One exit point of the under construction Southeast Metro Manila Expressway will help decongest the existing roadways across Metro Manila, such as EDSA and Circumferential Road 5.
-SEMME is also known as Skyway Stage 4.
+One exit point of the proposed Southeast Metro Manila Expressway will help decongest the existing roadways across Metro Manila, such as EDSA (C-4) and Circumferential Road 5 (C-5).
+SEMME is also known as the Metro Manila Skyway Stage 4.
+However, no right of way acquisition progress have made as of 2024.

 Power

 The provision of efficient power services is the linchpin of productivity Any area that envisions itself to modernize, to be more productive, and its product competitive needs to have ample power supply to engine its growth and development.

 It has been recorded that Taytay is the third largest user of power among the towns of Rizal, which all have been energized and served the Meralco.
 This makes Taytay a town with sufficient power for domestic use.
-Added to this is the presence of a substation of the National Power Corporation in Barangay Dolores.
+Added to this is the presence of a substation of the National Grid Corporation of the Philippines (NGCP) in Barangay Dolores.

 Communications

 Communication is another major and key infrastructure component.
 Its ample availability in an area is one of the essential requisites for economic progress and social integration.

 Currently, majority of the communication needs of the people of Taytay are being served by the Philippine Long Distance Telephone Company (PLDT) with some availing of cellular phone and paging services.
 The number of telephones of the town is far beyond the minimum of one telephone line per 1000 residential population and also a single telephone line per 1500 population in industrial areas.
+Mobile services are also provided by Smart Communications, Globe Telecom, and Dito Telecommunity.

 The town operates a telegraph services unit which issues an average of 116 transmissions and 5,483 telegrams of all kinds per month.

 Taytay can be reached by all radio and television stations, printed communications such as newspapers and magazines are distributed from Metro Manila.